Best podcasts to learn Italian

 News in Slow Italian

-But there’s more to it than just news, my friend.
-These lessons also provide a crash course in Italian grammar and turns of phrase.
-It’s the complete package, I tell you.
-So, if you’re looking to stay informed while sharpening your language skills, News in Slow Italian is the way to go.
+But not just the news.
+These lessons also give you a quick course in Italian grammar and phrases.
+So, if you want to stay informed while improving your language skills, News in Slow Italian is the way to go.

 Caterpillar